-Andres Nieto is the Head Partner of the Banking, Finance and Capital Markets practices of Von Wobeser y Sierra and a member of the firm’s Management Committee.
+Andres Nieto is Partner of the Banking & Finance and Securities & Capital Markets practices of Von Wobeser y Sierra, has a significant role in the Corporate and M&A practices and is member of the firm’s Management Committee.
 Andrés has more than 17 years of professional experience in Mexico, New York and Latin America advising large multinationals and global private equity investors and sponsors on acquisitions and investments in Mexico across multiple industries.
 His clients appear in Fortune 50 and Fortune 500, as well as the Dow Jones, NASDAQ, S&P 500, DAX and the Nikkei.
 He has a multidisciplinary practice, with an emphasis on cross border transactions, which includes experience in several of the principal transactions that have taken place in Mexico and the United States in the legal areas of banking and finance, securities, private equity, mergers & acquisitions, as well as corporate, structured and project finance.
 Currently, he advises many national and foreign companies in their most important and strategic operations in Mexico and Latin America.
 His clients include companies and regional and multinational financial institutions based in the United States, Canada, Germany, the European Community and Asia.
-Additionally, he has advised clients in the development of legal strategies and solutions in relation to, among other areas, crossborder acquisitions, financial operations and bank investments, incorporation of companies and associations, workouts, restructuring and reorganizations.
+Additionally, he has advised clients in the development of legal strategies and solutions in relation to, among other areas, cross border acquisitions, financial operations and bank investments, incorporation of companies and associations, workouts, restructuring and reorganizations.

 Represented Takata Corporation (TKJP Corporation) and its Mexican subsidiaries in the negotiation of a global settlement for over USD$30 Billion of pre-petition liabilities and the selling of its substantial assets to Key Safety Systems (KSS) for USD$1.6 Billion.

-Advised Anheuser Busch InBev in its acquisition of Grupo Modelo leading the mandatory tender offer carried out in the BMV and other foreign markets, representing a transaction value for over USD$21 Billion.
+Advised Anheuser Busch InBev in its acquisition of Grupo Modelo leading the mandatory tender offer carried out in the BMV and other foreign markets, representing a transaction value for over USD$20.1 Billion.

 Advised Anheuser Busch InBev and Grupo Modelo in its divestiture of the U.S. business to Constellation Brands, representing a transaction value for over USD$5 Billion.